AdobeDocs/experience-manager-xml-documentation-learn.en/help/tutorials/content-architecture/create-and-use-conditions.md

 ---
 title: Create and use conditions
-description: How to create conditions and then setup conditional content generation in XML Documentation
+description: Learn how to create conditions, then setup conditional content generation in [!DNL XML Documentation]
 role: User
 exl-id: a86007e3-48d1-458b-84a7-b683e113e5b2
 ---